xbeat/Machine-Learning/README.md

 Accuracy is often used as a primary metric for evaluating machine learning models.
 However, relying solely on accuracy can lead to incorrect conclusions about a model's performance, especially in certain scenarios.
 This presentation will explore why accuracy can be misleading and introduce alternative metrics and techniques to better evaluate model performance.

+## Non-Linearity in Deep Learning with Python

+Introduction to Non-Linearity in Deep Learning

+Non-linearity is a fundamental concept in deep learning that allows neural networks to learn and represent complex patterns in data.
+It introduces the ability to model non-linear relationships between inputs and outputs, which is crucial for solving real-world problems that often involve intricate, non-linear dependencies.

 ## Image Filtering and Evaluation Using Python

 Introduction to Image Filtering and MSE